Community Foundation Granting Opportunities

 Organizations that provide services in the areas of enhancing the lives of seniors, beautification of Champaign-Urbana and the surrounding area, and promoting excellence in reading and writing will be invited to provide a Letter of Intent (LOI).
 Based on these program ideas, the Community Foundation will request a complete application.
 The call for LOIs is typically issued once a year.

 Jointly funded by the Community Foundation of East Central Illinois and the Lumpkin Family Foundation, these grants provide a maximum of $1,500 for organizations to send staff or board members to conferences or to bring training opportunities in-house.
-The application will be posted on the website when open.
+Link to Application

 Program Related Investments